Table of Contents

 -

-What is the difference between churn rate and retention rate for SaaS businesses?
+What is the difference between churn reduction and customer retention for SaaS businesses?